threadi/wp-personio-integration-light/readme.txt

 No, this is not possible (at this moment).
 In order to send an application, the applicant must access the link to the Personio website.

+= Does this plugin set any cookies or load data from external? =

+No, this plugin does not set cookies nor does it load data externally within the front end of the website.
+The exception is when images and videos are embedded in the job descriptions coming from Personio.
+In this case, please check to what extent this affects the privacy of your own website.

 == Screenshots ==

 1. Field to insert your Personio URL